 Description

-Spicy Lao cucumber salad (Tum Tang) is a salty, savory, sweet, tangy dish that is easy to put together for a quick healthy, tasty meal.
-The salad has extra flavors and crunchy textures that will delight your tastebuds!
+Spicy Isaan cucumber salad (Tum Tang) is a salty, savory, sweet, tangy dish that is easy to put together for a quick, healthy, tasty meal.
+The salad has extra flavors and crunchy textures that will delight your taste buds!
 It's a perfect side dish or served as a main meal!

 Ingredients